daem0nc0re/PrivFu/README.md

         -e, --enum    : Flag to enumerate brief information tokens for processes or handles.
         -T, --thread  : Flag to scan thead tokens.
 Use with -e option.
         -H, --handle  : Flag to scan token handles.
 Use with -e option.
-        -s, --scan    : Flag to get verbose information for a specific process or handle.
+        -s, --scan    : Flag to get verbose information for a specific process, thread or handle.
         -a, --account : Specifies account name filter string.
 Use with -e flag.
         -p, --pid     : Specifies a target PID in decimal format.
 Use with -s flag.
         -t, --tid     : Specifies a target TID in decimal format.
 Use with -s flag and -p option.
         -v, --value   : Specifies a token handle value in hex format.
-Use with -s flag.
+Use with -s flag and -p option.
 ```

 To enumerate token for all processes, just set `-e` flag: